 Troy Bullock is a singer/songwriter from Idaho who has made waves in Nashville with a hit single; Troy currently calls Elko home and works hard at his gold mining job.
 So, how did Troy go from the Tennessee stages to the pits of an Elko mine?
 What’s coming up for Troy and his music career?
 Let’s hear from the talent Troy Bullock himself!
 “I was born in Northern Idaho and grew up between Montana, Idaho, and Wyoming.
 I’ve been playing piano and guitar since I was about eight-years-old, and that took on a persona of its own.
 In 2004, I moved to Nashville Tennesee to take my music to the next level.
-And I finally scored a hit on Billboard Top 50 “Country Go Round, ” and it went viral; it was one of those things where everything happened so fast.
+I finally scored a hit on Billboard Top 50 “Country Go Round, ” and it went viral; it was one of those things where everything happened so fast.
 We did a major video for it, and it landed pretty big.
 I mine for gold now, but I cut my teeth in mining through the coal industry.
-And this song is actually about coal mining; I wrote an entire record driving around a coal mine.
+This song is actually about coal mining; I wrote an entire record driving around a coal mine.
 I still haven’t released the entire record; we’re working on that now.”

 Well, we’re glad, out of all the places in our vast country, you chose to call our area home!
-But we’ll take more about Elko in a minute.
+However, we’ll take more about Elko in a minute.
 Tell us more about your experiences in Tennessee!
 “I was working with Nine North Records out of Nashville and when I first brought the song to the man who heads it up, Larry Pareigis, and he told me about the fact that a lot of songs come across his desk, but they’re all fluff; your song is real American stuff.
 It’s what working people want to hear.
-So, from that point forward I radio toured and went from this typical coal mining ranch guy to everybody wanting to have an interview, have a piece of the action, and figure out how I was doing it!
-And when I finally broke top 100, it was a party; it was the records first huge hit in maybe a decade.”
+So, from that point forward I radio toured and went from this typical coal mining ranch guy to everybody wanting to have an interview, have a piece of the action, and figure out how I was doing it, and when I finally broke top 100, it was a party; it was the records first huge hit in maybe a decade.”

-Very Nice!
 I’m glad success found you, Troy!
-And because success found you, you found Elko!
+Moreover, because success found you, you found Elko!
 Tell us a little about your heart for our city and surrounding areas.
 “What am I looking to do here in Elko?
 Well, I’ve noticed that the music scene is dying.
 So, I think I’ll be instrumental in being a voice for this, especially if I have a top 10 single coming out of the gate; which would be big for all of us!
 So, I’d like to at least give something back to that effect, to connect and network to bring something better as a whole.
 I’d like to see people whose names have been around here for a long time, as far as older money goes, have been blessed in that way help support and finance ways for musicians and artists and painters get what they need to further themselves in our town.”

 Again, those who mine are great, but Troy, do you think some of our younger people in our area, which may have a gift in some of these other areas we’ve been talking about, see being a miner as their only real option for life?
 “Yes, and it can cause stagnation.
 When did the generation happen that stopped dreaming?
 It’s like sometimes you look into people’s eyes and it’s nothing.
 When I was growing up, it was all about tomorrow…what can I do tomorrow?
 I don’t want to forget about today, but I sure don’t want to throw away tomorrow either!
 Be what you are and if you do that you’ll attract people.
 Be different; different attracts people.
 They told me all day I couldn’t do it; the only reason why I am where I am now is that someone told me I couldn’t do it.
-And I told myself that not only can I do it…but I’m going to do it!
+I said to myself that not only can I do it, but I’m going to do it!
 I discovered so many things about myself by not listening to people tell me about the mold I was supposed to fit in.

-Well, you’re definetly one of those people, Troy!
+Well, you’re one of those people, Troy!
 Thank you for giving Elko some love!
 We’ll keep an eye out for you at the CMA’S!

-And don’t forget!
 You can stay caught up on everything going on around here at AAT by checking out our “Stay Connected” page!
-Make sure you never miss out! https://anthonyaroundtown.com/stay-connected-2/
+Make sure you never miss a feature!

 P.S.
 Troy was kind enough to share some links with us!
 Make sure to give them a click if you want to hear more from today’s guest!